sloanelauren/sloanelauren/README.md

 ## Hi there 👋

+Hello!
 My name is Lauren Sloane and I am currently pursuing a Master’s in Cybersecurity at Quinnipiac University, after completing my Bachelor’s in Computer Science with a Minor in Criminal Justice.
 I am passionate, driven, and excel in collaborative work environments.
 Through my previous experiences, I have consistently demonstrated strong leadership, time management, accountability, and teamwork skills, which I apply to every challenge I take on.

 🌱 I’m currently learning project managment!
 <!--